Raven Goodwin

-Raven Shamira Goodwin is an American actress.
-She made her debut with the comedy film Lovely & Amazing (2001), which earned her an Independent Spirit Award nomination, and next received a Screen Actors Guild Award nomination for her role in the drama film The Station Agent She made her shift to television roles starring in the Nickelodeon comedy series Just Jordan (2007–2008).
+Raven Goodwin is an American actress.
+She made her debut with the comedy film Lovely & Amazing (2001), which earned her an Independent Spirit Award nomination, and next received a Screen Actors Guild Award nomination for her role in the drama film The Station Agent.
+She made her shift to television roles starring in the Nickelodeon comedy series Just Jordan (2007–2008).

 In 2010, Goodwin transitioned to mature roles with the series Huge (2010), and subsequently came to mainstream recognition with a recurring role on the sitcom Good Luck Charlie (2010–2014).
 Her widespread breakthrough came with a leading role on the BET series Being Mary Jane (2013–2019), for which her performance received praise.
 She has since appeared as Eliza on the comedy series SMILF (2017–2019) and as Denise Clark-Bradford in the television film The Clark Sisters: First Ladies of Gospel (2020), the latter of which earned her a Black Reel Award nomination.
 She made her return to film with a cameo in the action film Snatched (2017).

 Early and personal life

-Goodwin was born in Washington D.C.
-In 2019, Goodwin announced her engagement to finance executive Wiley Battle, through Instagram, which was picked up across various media outlets.
-In 2020, they welcomed their first child, a daughter.
+Goodwin announced her engagement to finance executive Wiley Battle through Instagram, which was picked up across various media outlets.
+She has two children; both of them were confirmed via Instagram.